8 Herbs that Improve Sleep Quality

 Research on valerian is mixed but studies mostly report that valerian has anti-anxiety and sedative effects which likely accounts for its ability to help you fall asleep faster and even get a higher quality of sleep (1, 2).

 Research also suggests that valerian is able to induce a state of relaxation through a series of actions that result in higher GABA production in the brain.
-Specifically, a compound within valerian called valerenic acid is thought be responsible for this effect (3).
-Optimal GABA levels is crucial to improve sleep quality.
+Specifically, a compound within valerian called valerenic acid is thought to be responsible for this effect (3).

-Finally, valerian has been found to be effective in combination with herbs such as: lemon-balm, hops, and kava kava for improving sleep quality.
+Optimal GABA levels are crucial to improve sleep quality.
+Finally, valerian has been found to be effective in combination with herbs such as lemon-balm, hops, and kava kava for improving sleep quality.

 Passion Flower

-Similar to valerian, passion flower may contribute to a better night of sleep by upregulating GABA levels in the brain.
+Similar to valerian, passion flowers may contribute to a better night of sleep by upregulating GABA levels in the brain.
 Different studies have also shown that using passionflower has beneficial effects on anxiety, blood pressure, insulin levels, and inflammation.

 Caution: Passionflowers acts as a mild MAOI (monoamine oxidase inhibitor) which is similar to the effects of some anti-depressant medications.
 Do not use passionflower if you are currently taking an MAOI because it can amplify the effects.